vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/ScreenToWorldPoint.md

 ^^^ ::You must provide your own plane.
 Note that the [`Plane` constructor](https://docs.unity3d.com/ScriptReference/Plane-ctor.html) is `normal, point`.::{.warning}

 ### Using Physics
-Using a [`Raycast`](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) and [`ScreenPointToRay`](https://docs.unity3d.com/ScriptReference/Camera.ScreenPointToRay.html) avoids having to calculate an appropriate distance from the camera.
+If you're using 3D physics, using a [`Raycast`](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) and [`ScreenPointToRay`](https://docs.unity3d.com/ScriptReference/Camera.ScreenPointToRay.html) avoids having to calculate an appropriate distance from the camera.
 When the result is meant to be on the surface of colliders, this is the correct approach.

 ```csharp
 Ray ray = camera.ScreenPointToRay(Input.mousePosition);